Maldivian passport

 Maldivian passport is a proof of citizenship, issued by Maldives Immigration, to all the nationals of the Maldives for international travel.
 The current passport, the 2nd generation e-passport, was launched on 24 January 2016.
-This passport consists of a highly secured poly-carbonate data page with laser engraved photo and data.
+This passport consists of a highly secured poly-carbonate data page with laser engraved photos and data.
 Each visa page of the passport has a different design, represented with numerous illustrations by the Maldivian local artist, Hussain Ali Manik.
 A Maldivian Passport can be issued to any Maldivian citizen who applies for a passport.

-Maldivian passport is one of the most secure biometric passports in the world with 34 visible and invisible security features and full compliance to the highest security passport standards.
+The Maldivian passport has 34 visible and invisible security features in full compliance to the highest biometric security standards.
 The Maldives is the first country in the South Asian Association for Regional Cooperation SAARC to introduce such a sophisticated bio-metric passport.

-According to Henley Passport Index (July 2020 update), Maldivian passport is the most powerful passport in South Asia, ranked globally at 58, enabling travel to 88 countries without a prior visa.
+According to the Henley Passport Index (2025 update), Maldivian passport is the most powerful passport in South Asia, ranked globally at 53, enabling travel to 93 countries without a prior visa.

 History

-The first Maldivian travel document was issued in the 1950s by the Ministry of External Affairs, called the Maldivian Pass.
+The first Maldivian travel document was issued in the 1950s by the Ministry of External Affairs (now Ministry of Foreign Affairs), called the Maldivian Pass.
 This was only able to be used for travel between Maldives and Ceylon (now Sri Lanka), and mainly used for trade purposes.

 The first actual passport for a Maldivian was issued from the British High Commission in Colombo, Sri Lanka, in the 1960s and the series was known as the British passport.
 It enabled Maldivians to elsewhere as a "British protected person of the Maldives islands".